Updated: Apr 8

 Slowly pour the mixture into the pan, making sure the orange slices you placed on the pan’s sides stay still.

-Bake for 50 minutes until a toothpick inserted into the center comes out dry with few crumbs.
+Bake for 50 minutes until a toothpick inserted into the center comes out dry with a few crumbs.